roman-milk/roman-milk.github.io/confidence.md

+===

-  ****** Confidence Ch.
-02 ****** byBoratus© I didn't cum in Allison's mouth, only Tina's, and the drug is consumed orally.
+I didn't cum in Allison's mouth, only Tina's, and the drug is consumed orally.
 So at nine o'clock the next morning she became Miss Confident, and at five o'clock she became Miss Insecure and that's showing, but there's something more going on here.
 She didn't hole up in her house or apartment or wherever she lives like I did.
 She came to me and she's been trying to please me like ... like ... like I'm her dealer!

   I wanted to take the drug last night.
 The urge was so strong, but I knew what was going on and stopped myself.
 Tina doesn't.
 She came here for a fix ... and I already gave it to her!
 Oh fuck.